koenhausmans/dotfiles/README.md

 Dotfiles:
 =========

-To install the dotfiles, execute:
+To install the basic dotfiles, execute:
  > ./install

+To install the basic and workstation dotfiles, execute:
+ > ./install workstation

 Making local customizations: